Collaborative Editing

 Collaborators can accept or reject individual changes, and the document owner or editor can review and make final decisions on which modifications to keep.
 This feature is helpful when multiple individuals must work on a document simultaneously or when documents undergo several revisions.

-The toggle to enable track changes in an RTF field is located in the RTF toolbar.
+The toggle to enable track changes in an RTF is located in the RTF toolbar.
+Click the track changes icon to enable.

 Once accepted or rejected, the box and markup will disappear, and the content will reflect the choices.

-Track changes can be controlled at the report level and apply to all RTFs within a report when enabled (or from all RTFs when disabled).
-This toggle displays to the right of the tab headers to notify users whether report-level track changes are enabled.
+Track changes can be controlled at the report level.
+This toggle applies to all RTFs within a report and appears to the right of the tab headers.